katharinegillis/feature-flag-service/README.md

 4. Run `dotnet ef database update --connection "Data Source=.data/featureFlagContext.db"` to create and update the database.
 3. Run `docker compose --build -up -d`.
 Wait for the notification that the feature flag service is running.
 4. Open your browser and navigate to http://featureflags.docker/swagger.

+## Production

+Automatically builds to the kcordes/featureflagservice image in DockerHub.